By Chris Schroder

 Disclosure: Chris Schroder’s PR firm has been hired to prepare a fundraising video for Camp Twin Lakes’ 20th anniversary.

 Next week in Moments: Arthur Blank, owner of the Atlanta Falcons, remembering the Moment he and Bernie Marcus were fired and then started Home Depot.

-Video by Francis McDonald of Schroder PR, public relations Atlanta.
+Video by Francis McDonald of Schroder PR.

 Don’t miss previous 2013 Moments: Jay Smith, Jennifer Johnson, David Geller, Cynthia Jones Parks, Lee Katz, Keegan Federal, Brandi Helvey, Alwyn Fredericks, George McKerrow, Wright Mitchell, Shawn Wilson, Bill Bolling, Tracey Jackson, Fran Tarkenton, Drey Mingo, Andy Cash, Fred Northup, Wendy Binns, Ann Curry, Bill Clarkson, Alicia Philipp, Dennis Creech, Meredith Leapley, Raymond King, Jerry Farber, Larry Gellerstedt, Sally Bethea, Ken Thrasher, Herb Nelson.